Trump says $1 million "gold card" visa could be lucrative for the U.S. Here's how it works.

 The EB-5 program has been criticized as cumbersome and as an invitation to commit fraud.
 In one notable case in recent years, hundreds of EB-5 applicants were defrauded by business executives in Vermont who claimed to be building a biotech facility, but who instead used the money for personal expenses.

 The process to obtain an EB-5 visa is also glacially slow, with a processing time of almost six years.
-That is "by far the longest processing times in the U.S. immigration system," according to an April blog post about the Trump gold cards from the Economic Innovation Group, a bipartisan policy research group.
+That is "by far the longest processing times in the U.S. immigration system," according to an April blog post about the Trump gold cards from EIG.

 The gold card is designed to help companies recruit foreign graduates of U.S. universities such as MIT and Harvard, Mr. Trump said on Wednesday.